HomeDev GuideRecipesAPI Reference

 Understand the SDK purpose

-The .NET (C#) SDK supports developers who are migrating from Optimizely Search & Navigation to Optimizely Graph.
-It provides patterns to implement search and content retrieval using a Graph-based approach.
+The .NET (C#) SDK helps developers migrate from Optimizely Search & Navigation to Optimizely Graph.
+It provides patterns to implement search and content retrieval through a Graph-based approach.

 Choose a content search mode

-Optimizely Graph supports multiple search modes.
-Select the one that fits your use case.
+Optimizely Graph supports three search modes.
+Select the mode that fits your use case.

 Content search